tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 asum (x:xs) = x <|> asum xs -- Otherwise recursively combine the first value and the rest of the list
 ```

-However, you may recognize this pattern, of recursion to a base case, combining current value with an accumulated value.
+However, you may recognise this pattern of recursion to a base case, combining current value with an accumulated value.

 This is a classic example of a *foldr*